• Skip to main content

 Now what?
 Stock up on more plaster, paint and wallpaper?
 Or face the reality that you need some serious work done on the foundations of your house?

-The strange thing here is that nobody would choose the former when the risk to, what for most people is their biggest investment, is so large.
-In the case of our bodies this is what we consistently do however.
+The strange thing here is that nobody would choose the former, when the risk to their biggest investment is so large.
+In the case of our bodies however, this is what we consistently do.

 Taking pain killers in order to play sport, corticosteroid injections, wearing orthotics, even stretching, are all equivalent to papering over the cracks.